 For an explanation of why the locomotive is thought “sad,” see http://www.teignrail.co.uk/whats-new.php#d6331

-While looking at what remains of the approach embankments of the bridge which carried Blundell’s Road over the line to Dulverton, and reflecting on the many times he would have walked this way to events at Blundell’s School, it occurred to the scout that for some reason he had never followed the line between there and Bolham.
+While looking at what remains of the approach embankments of the bridge which carried Blundell’s Road over the line to Dulverton, and reflecting on the many times he would have walked this way to events and activities at Blundell’s School, it occurred to the scout that for some reason he had never followed the line between there and Bolham.

 The course of the line is taken in part by the A396 leading towards the dreaded North Devon Link Road.
 As the line curves away, it can be traced through a recreation ground and housing to the infilled Cowleymoor Bridge.
 Thence is a path as far as Brickhouse.